 UT Austin has also established a campus-wide Machine Learning Laboratory, that will focus its initial research agenda on core algorithmic advances and a select set of applications that reflect the strengths and capabilities of UT Austin.
 The UT Machine Learning Laboratory brings together a community that includes linguists, ethicists, mathematicians, engineers, and computer scientists with plans to grow as machine learning takes on increasing importance across disciplines.
 Professor Wang is a core faculty member of the UT Machine Learning Laboratory.

-UT Austin is home to the world-renowned Oden Institute for Computational Engineering and Sciences, an organized research unit created to foster the interdisciplinary development in computational sciences and mathematical modeling.
-The Oden Institute houses the interdisciplinary Ph.D/M.S program in Computational Science, Engineering & Mathematics (CSEM), which is ranked #1 in the world by CWUR in the discipline “Mathematics: Interdisciplinary Applications”.
-Professor Wang is an affiliated faculty member of the Oden Institute, and can solely advise graduate students from the CSEM program.
+UT Austin is home to the world-renowned Oden Institute for Computational Engineering and Sciences, an interdisciplinary center created to foster the development in computational sciences and mathematical modeling.
+The Oden Institute houses the Ph.D/M.S program in Computational Science, Engineering & Mathematics (CSEM): ranked #1 in the world by CWUR in the discipline “Mathematics: Interdisciplinary Applications”.
+Professor Wang is an affiliated faculty member of the Oden Institute, and can solely advise CSEM graduate students.
+He is also a founding member of its Center for Autonomy.

 Besides, several exciting research initiatives currently being launched in UT Austin are relevant to the broader future of AI/ML, with which Professor Wang is also affiliated and involved.
-Examples include Texas Robotics, iMAGiNE consortium, and UT 6G.
+Examples include Texas Robotics, iMAGiNE consortium, UT Good Systems, and UT 6G.

-UT Austin Department of Electrical and Computer Engineering (UT ECE) has been ranked in the US top-10 over several decades.
-It is the largest department in the Cockrell School of Engineering with more than 2,500 students and 70 tenure/tenure-track faculty, and is housed by the fabulous EER Building.
+The Chandra Family Department of Electrical and Computer Engineering at UT Austin (Texas ECE) has been ranked in the US top-10 over decades.
+It is the largest department in the Cockrell School of Engineering with more than 2,200 students and 80 tenure/tenure-track faculty, and is housed by the fabulous EER Building.
 Based on U.S. News and World Report 2020, UT’s graduate programs in Electrical Engineering and Computer Engineering are ranked no. 9 and no. 6 in the U.S. respectively.
-UT ECE’s current faculty members include 1 Nobel Prize Winner, 1 Emmy Award winner, 4 National Academy of Engineering (NAE) Members, 9 National Academy of Inventors (NAI) Members, 5 ACM Fellows, 33 IEEE Fellows, 6 OSA Fellows, 4 SPIE Fellows, and 6 APS Fellows.
+Current ECE faculty members include 1 Nobel Prize Winner, 1 Emmy Award winner, 4 National Academy of Engineering (NAE) Members, 9 National Academy of Inventors (NAI) Members, 6 ACM Fellows, 33 IEEE Fellows, 6 OSA Fellows, 4 SPIE Fellows, and 6 APS Fellows.
+Professor Wang is part of the Decision, Information, and Communications Engineering (DICE) Track.

 Austin is the state capital of Texas, an inland city bordering the Hill Country region.
 Many people, including VITA members, consider Austin "the No. 1 Best Place to Live in the US".
 According to US News, the city of Austin has been voted the No. 1 place to live in America for three years in a row — based on affordability, job prospects and quality of life.
 Lately in 2021, Netflix endorses Austin as THE place in the 21st century, for young people with dreams; its 2021 TV shows in Austin are fun to watch: [Twentysomethings: Austin]